nikspyratos/toybox/README.md

 ### Post-Setup

 - **Create an admin user**: Run the `php artisan app:create-admin-user` command to create an admin user.
-This will allow you to access Filament at `/admin`, Horizon at `/horizon`, and Telescope at `/telescope`.
+This will allow you to access Filament at `/admin`, and Telescope at `/telescope`.
 - **DNS**: You'll need to set up some A records to point to your server's IP for your domain.
 - **Laravel SEO**: Consult the [main package documentation](https://github.com/ralphjsmit/laravel-seo) as well as the [Filament plugin](https://github.com/ralphjsmit/laravel-filament-seo) on how to handle SEO for your models.
 - **Laravel Health**: